 To enhance the district's efforts to improve the health of our students, a District Wellness Committee shall be formed.
-It shall be structured in a way to ensure age-appropriate recommendations are made that correlate to the District's grade configurations by establishing a wellness committee at each school in addition to the district committee and include representatives from each appropriate grade level group (elementary, middle, junior and senior high) on the membership of the district committee.
+It shall be structured in a way to ensure age-appropriate recommendations are made that correlate to the District's grade configurations by establishing a wellness committee at each school in addition to the district committee and include representatives from each appropriate grade level group (elementary, middle, and high school) on the membership of the district committee.
 The District Wellness Committee shall have the powers and responsibilities delegated to it by statute and Rule and are incorporated into this policy by reference.
 The overarching goal of the committee shall be to promote student wellness by monitoring how well the District is doing at implementing this policy.
-The district wellness committee shall use modules 1, 2, 3, 4, and 8 of the Centers for Disease Control' (CDC) School Health Index as a basis for annually assessing each school's progress toward meeting the requirements of this policy.
-The results of the annual assessment shall be included in each school's ACSIP, provided to each school's principal, and reported to the board.
-Goals and objectives for nutrition and physical activity shall also be included in the ACSIP.
+The district wellness committee shall use modules 1, 2, 3, 4, 10 and 11 of the Centers for Disease Control (CDC) School Health Index as a basis for annually assessing each school's progress toward meeting the requirements of this policy.
+The results of the annual assessment shall be included in the school district's support plan (SDSP), provided to each school's principal, and reported to the board.
+Goals and objectives for nutrition and physical activity shall also be included in the SDSP.

-The District Wellness Committee shall be made up of Individuals from the following groups to the extent interested persons from each group desire to be included in the development, implementation, and periodic review of the District's wellness policy:
+The District Wellness Committee shall be made up of individuals from the following groups to the extent interested persons from each group desire to be included in the development, implementation, and periodic review of the District's wellness policy:

 - Members of the District's Board of Directors;

 - School administrators;

 - School nutrition personnel;

 - Teacher organizations;

 - Teachers of physical education;

-- Parents:
+- Parents;

-- Students:
+- Students;

 - Professional groups (such as nurses);

 - School health professionals (such as school nurses, school counselors, and social workers); and

 - Community members.